Steerpike: Character

 And his appearance, as described in Titus Groan:

-Limb by limb, it appeared that he was sound enough, but the sum of these several members accrued to an unexpectedly twisted total.
-His face was pale like clay and save for his eyes, mask-like.
-These eyes were set very close together, and were small, dark red, and of startling concentration.

 Steerpike's fictional path

 Escape from the kitchen

 Steerpike first appears as a youth of seventeen years with an unclear past, working in Gormenghast's Great Kitchen under the chef Abiatha Swelter, whom he hates.
 On the day that Titus, 77th Earl of Gormenghast, is born, Steerpike escapes from the kitchen after Swelter collapses from drink.
 He is discovered by the chief retainer of the castle, Flay, and locked in a small room.
 Steerpike escapes through the window and climbs over the vast roofscape of Gormenghast, spending the night in a great stone square, before arriving by accident in the attic of Fuchsia, daughter to the Earl of Gormenghast.

 The fire

 Steerpike uses his charm and fast tongue to insinuate himself with the castle's physician Dr Prunesquallor, and acts for a time as his apprentice.
 From there Steerpike uses the doctor's connections to gain access to the upper hierarchy of Gormenghast.
 Shortly afterwards he starts to work for the simpleton sisters of the Earl, the twins Cora and Clarice, manipulating them with appeals to their vanity and desire for power (they believed that the Countess had usurped their rightful position beside their brother).
 He persuades them to set fire to Sepulchrave's Library and uses the circumstances to play the hero in rescuing those trapped inside (including all the surviving members of the House of Groan).
 Sourdust, the Master of Ritual, dies and Steerpike hopes to take his place, but like so many offices in the castle the position is hereditary and is succeeded by Sourdust's son Barquentine, a crippled and fiercely traditional man.